 - Flex Grooves provide additional traction for tough or wet terrains

-Another pair from Asics, this time a stability option: the GT-1000 9.
+Another pair from Asics, this time a stability option: the GT-2000 GORE-TEX waterproof running shoes.

 This isn’t your regular running shoe, aside from the waterproof aspect side of things.
-It’s a shoe for those who overpronate, but still has the waterproof aspects.
+It’s a shoe for those who overpronate, but it still has waterproof aspects.

-Consider it the classic GT-1000, but made for keeping your feet dry.
+Consider it the classic GT-2000, but made for keeping your feet dry.